michodgs25/Somerset-Trails/README.md

 * iphone 6/7/8 & plus
 * ipad and ipad pro

+#### Summary:
-#### Summary: Device looked& worked as intended on every device and screen size that was available.
+*Device looked& worked as intended on every device and screen size that was available, the primary mobile testing screen was the iphone X as this had the ratio of 375 x 812 (width x height), with it being such a narrow width ensuring features such as the drop-up navigation box had to be carefully monitored to ensure no overlap thus causing x-scroll.*

 ### Testing mobile friendliness - iii.
 *Applied three different verified automated online testing tools to ensure website is ready for mobile:*